Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Western Digital stopped working on hard drives for a moment to give us the WD Blue SSD.
 In a surprising twist of events, this SSD performs well next to others of its bracket, and will do so even after you’ve read and written hundreds of GBs of data.
 If you still want to look at a hard drive, take a look at our HGST Travelstar 2.5 inch 1TB 7200RPM 32 MB cache hard drive review.

 Speaking of performance, the WD Blue SSD can top off margely better performance than Samsung’s EVO 860.
 By utilizing TLC NAND, the WDS250G2B0A has sequential read speeds of 560MB/s, and sequential write speeds of 530MB/s.
 The EVO 860 can peak at read speeds of 560MB/s, but unreliably; the WDS250G2B0A outdoes it by being more consistent in that department.
 The EVO 860 has write speeds of 520MB/s, so the WD Blue SSD 250GB has a clear advantage yet again.
 However, both have random read speeds that were almost always on par with one another, and the difference being negligible.
+Read the Adata su800 review for an SSD with RAID Engine and data shaping for ultimate protection.

 This WD SSD doesn’t stray from the typical SATA SSD designs; it’s small 2.5-inch form factor and thin exterior make a great option for compact computers—especially with how little heat the Marvell 88SS1074 controller produces.
 And when it does, a thermal pad will spread it out.
 You can safely mount this to your PC’s chassis.

 While its casing is plastic, it doesn’t feel cheap, unlike the Silicon Power A55.
 Several threaded holes are found on the same side as the product sticker, providing the option to mount.
+If you are looking for a slim SSD for an Ultrabook, then check out our Silicon power a55 review.

 Considering the read write speeds of the WD Blue SSD 250GB, and its pricing, you are getting a really good deal—especially next to the ADATA SU800 SSD.
 It too performs well next to the 860 EVO, but ultimately suffers from latency issues.
 The WD Blue is a lot more consistent with its read write speeds, even having write speeds.